Britney Spears Shows Off Her Insane Body In Tiny Zebra Print Bikini & Thigh High Boots

 “Couldn’t make up mind… hair up or down???”
 Britney told fans in the caption, adding a number of high heel emojis to her September 10 upload.

-The star opted for a pretty unique choice of footwear as she posed in front of the camera during a pool day, as Britney opted to ditch the flop flops and sandals in favor of a more wintery choice of footwear.
+The star opted for a pretty unique choice of footwear as she posed in front of the camera during a pool day, as Britney opted to ditch the flip-flops and sandals in favor of a more wintery choice of footwear.
 The mom of two was actually sporting thigh-high white boots with her bikini.

 But even with her odd choice of shoe, there’s no doubting that Spears fans were pretty excited to see her rocking a bikini on Instagram this week.